jguamie/system-design/notes/bigtable.md

 Bigtable is indexed by row key, column key, and timestamp.
 Row keys and column keys are arbitrary strings.
 Timestamps are 64-bit integers in microseconds.
 `(row:string, column:string, time:int64) -> string`
 ### Row Keys
 Row keys are typically 10-100 bytes.
-The max size is 64 kilobytes.
+The max size is 64 KB.
 Bigtable stores data by the row key in lexicographic order.
 Each table is dynamically partitioned by a range of rows.
 These partitions of row ranges are called tablets.
 In Bigtable, this partitioning approach allows for efficient reads to row ranges.
 ### Column Keys
 Column keys are grouped into sets of column families.
 As column keys within a column family have minimal variability, it allows for optimal data compression within a column family.
 ### Timestamps